 Along the same lines, in both psi research and the behavioral sciences generally, experimental success might require, in addition to (or instead of) charisma, a supportive experimental personality that can make subjects feel safe or comfortable about participating in the experiment, and which can help them trust the experimenter.
-Many believe (as I do) that this is why Russell Targ (another low-key personality) has been so consistently successful in conducting remote viewing experiments.
+Many believe (as I do) that this is why Russell Targ (another low-key personality) has been so consistently successful in conducting remote viewing trials.
 And clearly, only some people have that kind of character trait.
 Moreover, it may also be a matter of the way personality styles fit with one another.
-Even a generally supportive or encouraging person may rub some people the wrong way, if their personalities are broadly incompatible.
-That's one reason we can feel comfortable in life with certain people but not others.
+Even a generally supportive or encouraging person may still rub some people the wrong way, if their personalities are broadly incompatible.
+After all, that's one reason we can feel comfortable in life with certain people but not others.

 Now you might think that psychologists especially should be keenly aware of these sorts of interactions and potential personality conflicts.
-I used to think so-at least I did early in my academic career, before I began to meet more and more psychologists and started attending their parties.
+I used to think so-at least I did early in my academic career, before I began to meet more and more university psychologists and started attending their parties (clinical psychologists, arguably, are a different kind of animal).
 At that point, however, I realized that my hosts often had almost no idea which people should be invited together to the same affair, and which people would almost certainly create friction when placed in a common environment.
 I could only wonder, then, how that ironic blindness might also affect their professional work-for example, their ability to relate to their subjects, or to select appropriate graduate assistants to interact with their subjects.

 Not surprisingly, there has been some mainstream research on the personality correlates to successful experimentation in psychology.
-But those I've seen have been rather superficial, focused on such relatively rudimentary measures as, for example, experimenter need for social influence, experimenter desire for control, subject need for social approval (see, e.g., Hazelrigg, Cooper, & Strathman 1991), and seldom rising above commonsense, very general conjectures and observations that probably never needed to be confirmed with the aid of precious research funds.
+But those I've seen have been rather (and all too commonly) superficial, focused on such relatively rudimentary measures as, for example, experimenter need for social influence, experimenter desire for control, and subject need for social approval (see, e.g., Hazelrigg, Cooper, & Strathman 1991).
+They seldom rise above commonsense, very general conjectures and observations that probably never needed to be confirmed with the aid of precious research funds.
 Moreover, as far as the study cited above is concerned, given the authors' own experimental procedures, one can only wonder how they evaluated the relevance of their own personality traits in leading to their results.
-That is, one can only wonder about the wisdom of experimentally investigating experimental biasing-at least, in the absence of detailed and reliable information about the experimenters' own personalities.
+That is, one can only wonder about the wisdom of experimentally investigating experimental biasing-at least, in the absence of detailed and reliable information about the experimenters' own character traits.
 Personally, I suspect that experimentation is simply not the way to proceed here.
-Probably, there's much more to learn from keen and sensitive observers' careful and penetrating examination of both successful experimenters and also subjects who do well under a wide range of experimental conditions.
+Probably, there's much more to learn from keen and sensitive observers' careful and penetrating examination of successful experimenters, as well as of subjects who succeed at psi tasks under a wide range of experimental conditions.